KwhoaKai/twitch-live/README.md

 Hosted @ https://yikaikuo.com/twitch-live/

-React app that allows users to search for streamers and links their channels.
+React app that allows users to search for Twitch streamers to check their live status.
+Displays cards for each streamer.